-We now specialize to diagonal quadrics to explore the question above in greater depth.
-In our final result we quantify the number of Hasse principle failures for integral points such that the Darmon Hasse principle holds for any weight.
+We now specialise to diagonal quadrics to explore Question~\ref{qes:DHPtoIHP} in greater depth.
+In our final result, we quantify the number of integral Hasse principle failures such that the Darmon Hasse principle holds for any weight.
 One may think of this as measuring the failure of the Darmon Brauer--Manin obstruction to account for its integral counterpart.